Back to National Guide

 Hiring a Licensed Carpenter in VIC

-• Public liability and domestic building insurance
+• Carry public liability and domestic building insurance (mandatory for work over $16,000 in VIC)

 How We Calculate